xhera83/FreeRTOS-Transceiver/examples/examples-esp8266-rtos-sdk/README.md

 - Simple unidirectional comm with multiple datatypes on the queue.
 Also task-synchronization via the task notification feature
 ### 2. Template
 - Follow 3) to use the template folder for your own projects
+- I've listed some resources under 4) if you might want to build your own esp8266 environment

 ## 3. Flashing example code into the ESP8266 (guide only for linux at the moment)
 1. Install docker